The Ultimate KPI Guide

 - Identify strategic objectives

-- Where and how will your KPIs be used?
+- Where and how will your measures be used?

 Step 2: Engage

-Experience taught me the hard way, if you don't have the right people in the room when you develop and agree your KPIs, you might as well have not bothered - you will have to do it all over again.
-This step is all about identifying the right people to involve at the start, how to involve them and keeping track of that involvement.
+Experience taught me the hard way that if you don't have the right people in the room when you develop and agree your measures, you might as well have not even bothered - you will have to do it all over again.
+This step is all about identifying the right people to involve at the start, how to involve them, and keeping track of that involvement.

 Engage stakeholders and assess situation